radwankakar/infrastructure/docs/research/applications/cc-cloudgov.md

 # Coaching Companion Cloud.Gov Feasibility

 Rebecca Kilberg
-1/29/2022
+1/19/2022

 ## Context

 We wanted to determine how difficult it would be to get various applications on cloud.gov due to [the benefits it offers around compliance, security, and best practices](../design-docs/cloud-dot-gov-feasibility).
-After investigation how difficult it would be to get the [ECLKC app on cloud.gov](../eclkc-cloudgov.md), we moved on to trying with Coaching Companion (CC).
+After investigating how difficult it would be to get the [ECLKC app on cloud.gov](../eclkc-cloudgov.md), we moved on to trying with Coaching Companion (CC).
 We believed CC would be the simplest to migrate to cloud.gov since it uses few services and only uses PHP on the backend.
 We were correct that it was much easier to get onto the platform than the ECLKC app.
 The biggest issues we encountered were with nginx configuration regarding routing.
 Although not fully fleshed out, we believe it would be a relatively low lift to transfer CC to cloud.gov.

 Throughout this effort, we had help from Roger Ruiz on the app eng team, who had previously worked on the cloud.gov development team at 18f.